sib-swiss/containers-introduction-training/docs/course_material/day2/introduction_snakemake.md

 ### Chaining rules

-Once again, writing all the outputs in the `snakemake` command is very time-consuming, error-prone and annoying!
-Imagine what happens when your workflow generate tens of outputs?
+Once again, writing all the outputs in the `snakemake` command does not look like a good solution: it is very time-consuming, error-prone and annoying!
+Imagine what happens when your workflow generate tens of outputs?!
 Fortunately, there is a way to simplify this, which relies on rules dependency.
 The core principle of Snakemake's execution is to compute a Directed Acyclic Graph (DAG) that summarizes dependencies between all inputs and outputs required to generate the final desired output.
 For each job, starting from the jobs generating the final output, Snakemake checks if the required inputs exist.
 If they do not, the software looks for a rule that generates the input.
 This process is repeated until all dependencies are resolved.
 This is why Snakemake is said to have a 'bottom-up' approach: it starts from the last outputs and go back to the first inputs.

 !!! hint
     Your Snakefile should look like this: